This 2 page brief highlights how the GRAD program was able to use Climate Vulnerablity and Capacity Analysis (CVCA) to help communities...

 A Solid Foundation: Building stronger and safer houses for typhoons

-Now with typhoon season already approaching the Philippines, the worry of people living in rural areas starts to grow.
-In the remote and agriculture-dependent village of Balagan in Santo Nino, Cagayan, the people have a different response.
+As typhoon season in the Philippines approaches, people living in rural areas begin to worry. n the remote and agriculture-dependent village of Balagan in Santo Nino, Cagayan, the people have a different response.

-While the strength of typhoons continues to intensify because of climate change, residents of Balagan in Northern Philippines know that appropriate preparation is key to minimize impact of disasters.
-The village is considered prone to flash floods because of its proximity to huge Cagayan River, the longest and widest river in the country.
+Residents of Balagan in Northern Philippines know that appropriate preparation is key to minimize the impact of disasters.
+The village is prone to flash floods because of its proximity to the huge Cagayan River, the country's longest and widest river.
 The village was severely hit by Typhoon Haima (locally known as Lawin) in October 2016 leaving people with damaged rice fields and destroyed houses.

 CARE, in partnership with Cagayan Valley Disaster Response Center (CVDRC) immediately responded to the needs of the affected people in six remote villages in Santo Nino, including Balagan.
 Through the financial support of the Government of Canada, CARE provided cash assistance (128 CAD per household) that could be used for both construction labor and procurement of necessary repair materials.

 Jocelyn decided to build a new house in a much safer location after attending the BBS sessions.
-She also learned about the techniques and jointly worked with her husband to ensure that these are applied in their new house.
+She also learned about the techniques and worked with her husband to ensure that they were applied in their new house.

 “Now I feel more comfortable in our new house.
 I can already sleep soundly every night.
-Whenever we experience strong rains, I am more self-assured that this house will be able to withstand,” shared Jocelyn.
+Whenever we experience strong rains, I am more self-assured that this house will be able to withstand,” Jocelyn says.